AMReX-Astro/Microphysics/sphinx_docs/source/networks.rst

-   A convention adopted in Microphysics is that each network is responsible for determining the energy release from a change in composition**.
+   A convention adopted in Microphysics is that each network is responsible for determining the energy release from a change in composition.
 Most networks will provide an array of the species binding energies and a routine to compute the energy yield from the reaction rates.